Namanthakur97/M1_HangmanGame_Game/README.md

-# M1_HangmanGame_Game
+# M1_TicTacToeGame_Game
-Repository for creating a hangman game in C
+Repository for creating a Tic Tac Toe game in C.